trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ### Create wallet directly

-To create a wallet directly without invitation, use the following methods.
+To create a wallet directly without an invitation, use the following methods.
 These methods return secure profile data that should be stored in a safe place.
 The profile is used to authenticate the wallet service with the cloud provider.
-Read more details and recommendations in the [Security Profiles](/reference/setup/#authorization) page.
+Read more details and recommendations in the [Security Profiles](/reference/#authorization) page.

 === "Trinsic CLI"
     ```bash